ALSETLab/2012_STINT-CAPES-SynchrophasorsWorkshop/README.md

-# 1st International Workshop - The use of Synchrophasors in Power Systems: An Indispensable Infrastructure in the 21st Century
+# 1st International Workshop on "The use of Synchrophasors in Power Systems: An Indispensable Infrastructure in the 21st Century"

-## STINT-CAPES Swedish-Brazillian Collaboration Project
+- Facilitated through: STINT-CAPES Swedish-Brazillian Collaboration Project
-## December 12, 2012 Rio, Brazil
+- December 12, 2012 Rio de Janeiro, Brazil

-# Program
+# Program and Presentations
 Welcome Address and Introduction
 Prof. Glauco Taranto (COPPE/UFRJ - Brazil)